 We simply can’t issue refunds after class has begun.
 However, if you have an compelling need to cancel before the beginning of class but after the one-week-prior deadline for conventional cancellations, we can sometimes find a student on our waiting lists to take your place.
-If you have a verifiable, documented medical or family emergency during that timeframe, get in touch at email@example.com (do not appeal to the teacher).
+If you have a verifiable, documented medical or family emergency during that timeframe, get in touch at firstname.lastname@example.org (do not appeal to the teacher).
 Be willing to provide documentation, and understand there are no guarantees.
 Keep in mind this accommodation is only an option in classes with wait lists, and only within a reasonable timeframe for finding a replacement.
-If you’re trying to cancel a Sunday class the preceding Saturday, you’re probably out of luck.
+If you’re trying to cancel a Sunday class on Saturday, you’re probably out of luck.

 I’m offended by /disturbed by /unhappy with the subjects discussed in class.
 Can I get a refund?